Kristallnacht: In Germany

 The British historian Martin Gilbert believes that "many non-Jews resented the round-up", his opinion being supported by German witness Dr. Arthur Flehinger who recalls seeing "people crying while watching from behind their curtains".
 Rolf Dessauer recalls how a neighbor came forward and restored a portrait of Paul Ehrlich that had been "slashed to ribbons" by the Sturmabteilung.
 "He wanted it to be known that not all Germans supported Kristallnacht."

-The extent of the damage done on Kristallnacht was so great that many Germans are said to have expressed their disapproval of it, and to have described it as senseless.
+The extent of the damage done on Kristallnacht was so great that many Germans are said to have expressed their disapproval of it, and described it as senseless.
 There was, however, no personal comment or even acknowledgment from the German leader Adolf Hitler himself about Kristallnacht.

 In an article released for publication on the evening of 11 November, Goebbels ascribed the events of Kristallnacht to the "healthy instincts" of the German people.
 He went on to explain: "The German people are anti-Semitic.
 It has no desire to have its rights restricted or to be provoked in the future by parasites of the Jewish race."
 Less than 24 hours after Kristallnacht, Adolf Hitler made a one-hour-long speech in front of a group of journalists where he completely ignored the prior evening's events.
 According to Eugene Davidson, the reason for this was that Hitler wished to avoid being directly connected to an event that he knew many of those present condemned, regardless of Goebbels's unconvincing explanation that Kristallnacht was caused by popular wrath.
 Goebbels met the foreign press in the afternoon of 11 November and said that the burning of synagogues and damage to Jewish owned property had been "spontaneous manifestations of indignation against the murder of Herr Vom Rath by the young Jew Grynsban [sic]".

-In 1938, just after Kristallnacht, the psychologist Michael Müller-Claudius interviewed 41 randomly selected Nazi Party members on their attitudes towards racial persecution.
+In 1938, just after Kristallnacht, the psychologist Michael Müller-Claudius interviewed 41 randomly selected Nazi Party members on their attitudes toward racial persecution.
 Of the interviewed party members, 63% expressed extreme indignation against it, 5% expressed approval, and the remaining 32% were noncommittal.
 A study conducted in 1933 had then shown that 33% of Nazi Party members held no racial prejudice, while 13% supported persecution.
 Sarah Ann Gordon sees two possible reasons for this difference.
-First, by 1938, large numbers of Germans had joined the Nazi Party for pragmatic reasons rather than ideology, thus diluting the percentage of rabid antisemites; second, the Kristallnacht could have caused party members to reject antisemitism that had been acceptable to them in abstract terms but which they could not support when they saw it concretely enacted.
-During the events of Kristallnacht, several Gauleiter and deputy Gauleiters had refused orders to enact the Kristallnacht, and many leaders of the SA and of the Hitler Youth also openly refused party orders, while expressing disgust.
+First, by 1938, large numbers of Germans had joined the Nazi Party for pragmatic reasons, rather than ideology, thus diluting the percentage of rabid antisemites; second, the Kristallnacht could have caused party members to reject antisemitism that had been acceptable to them in abstract terms, but which they could not support when they saw it concretely enacted.
+During the events of Kristallnacht, several Gauleiter and deputy Gauleiters had refused orders to enact the Kristallnacht, and many leaders of the SA and Hitler Youth also openly refused party orders, while expressing disgust.
 Some Nazis helped Jews during the Kristallnacht.